Explore All Topics

 EIC FAQs

-If I didn’t claim the EIC last year, can I amend my return and claim it?
+If I didn’t claim the Earned Income Credit last year, can I amend my return and claim it?

-To claim the Earned Income Credit for last year, you must amend your return by filing Form 1040-X by the later of these dates:
+To claim the credit for previous tax years, amend your tax return with Form 1040-X by the later of these dates:

 • Three years from the due date of your original return